pack229/pack229.github.io/_posts/2025-01-13-february-pack-meeting.md

   time: 6:30 PM
   location: HSS Library
 ---

+Please join us for our February Pack Meeting.
+We'll be preparing for the Founders Day Mass, Pinewood Derby and Blue and Gold BBQ.

 Scouts at HSS can wear Class A uniforms to school on pack meeting days!